kvasdopil/ui-gen/README.md

   - Handles zooming via mouse wheel (10% to 100%) with non-passive event listener
   - Manages multiple screen instances and their data with absolute positioning
   - Tracks selected screen ID
+  - **Empty State**: Displays "Click anywhere to create your first screen" message when no screens exist, positioned at 0,0 in viewport coordinates (centered on first load)
+  - Centers viewport on first load when no screens exist and no saved transform
   - Handles screen dragging: unselected screens can be dragged to reposition them
   - Disables panning when dragging a screen to prevent interference
   - Deselects screens when clicking outside or starting to drag another screen